The National Parks’ iconic typeface has never been digitized–until now

 The project was part of a class that Shellhorn teaches called Design Outside Studio, where he leads a group of University of Kansas design students into Rocky Mountain National Park for a week and a half each summer.
 The group camps in the park and does design projects in service of the park rangers.

 Other projects have included redesigning the park newspaper, doing site-specific installations, and putting on pop-up art exhibitions at campgrounds.
-The studio has also led a design charette for the organization Leave No Trace, which is devoted to limiting people’s impact on the natural world, to brainstorm new ways to engage and educate visitors on their environmental footprint while in the park.
-Shellhorn is planning to refine ideas with his students and start prototyping this upcoming summer.
+The studio has also led a design charette for the organization Leave No Trace, which is devoted to limiting people’s impact on the natural world by brainstorming new ways to engage and educate visitors on their environmental footprint while in the park.
+Shellhorn is planning to refine ideas with his students and start prototyping this summer.

 While the studio is a great way for design students to give back, it’s also helpful for re-energizing them creatively when they’re used to staring at computers all day, according to Shellhorn.
 “It’s a way to get students off the computer and out of studio,” Shellhorn says.
-“They can be more creative if they’re not so locked into the distractions that ultimately happen when they’re here on campus.”
+“They can be more creative if they’re not locked into the distractions that ultimately happen when they’re here on campus.”

 Since Shellhorn published the typeface in summer 2018, it’s been downloaded by people in all 50 states and in several other countries.
 Next, he hopes to assign students to create a series of dingbats to go along with the typeface.
 You can download it here.